danth6961/tsp-rebalance-app/docs/project_handoff.md

 ---

-## Important current design decisions
+## Important Current Design Decisions

 ### 1) F Fund is conditional only
 Do not treat F as part of the normal baseline mix.